jkbrzt/macos-fn-toggle/README.md

 In OS X 10.9 (Mavericks) and later, you also need to:

-1. try to open the `fn` app once either from spotlight or from `Applications` folder (otherwise it will not appear in accessibility menu in step 3)
+1. Open the `fn` app once either from spotlight or from `Applications` folder (it will do nothing but it's needed for the app to appear in  the accessibility menu in step 3)
-2. go to `System Preferences > Security & Privacy > Accessibility > Privacy`
+2. Go to `System Preferences > Security & Privacy > Accessibility > Privacy`
-3. tick `fn.app` under `Allow the apps below to control your computer`.
+3. Tick `fn.app` under `Allow the apps below to control your computer`.

 ![preferences](https://github.com/jkbrzt/macos-fn-toggle/blob/master/privacy-settings.png)